OpenPathView/OSM_downloader/README.md

 python3 main_test.py
 ```

-For a in app use, let me the time to code it ^^
+For a in app use, let me the time to code it first